cherealnice/Sinterest/README.md

 - [X] Log in / Log out
 - [X] Create, read, edit, and delete Sins
 - [X] Comment on Sins
-- [ ] Create, read, edit, and delete Boards
+- [X] Create, read, edit, and delete Boards
 - [X] Organize Sins within Boards
 - [ ] Organize Boards by categories
+- [X] Like Sins and Boards
-- [ ] Follow other Users
+- [ ] Follow other Users and Boards
 - [ ] Add multiple tags on Sins and Boards

 ## Design Docs